-- Developing and maintaining eﬀective working relationships with key internal and external stakeholders.
+- Actively developing and maintaining eﬀective working relationships with key internal and external stakeholders.

 - Work with strategic partners to identify potential sources of funding and resourcing to increase Aboriginal involvement in Landcare activities, networks and projects and/or establish connections between existing groups that could enhance activities through collaboration.

 - Manage budgets and understand financial implications of decisions in leading the Aboriginal Engagement component of the NSW Landcare Program.